pratikspatel813/python_web_scraper_projects/README.md

 # Building a Web Scrapper using Python

 ## Description
-Using Python to scrape and generate CSV files.
+Using Python to scrape prices and generate CSV files.
 There are two parts to this project.

 ## Part 1: Stanley Cup Scraper
 Stanley Cups are the hottest craze right now.
 The 40 oz sippy cup racked up $750 million in just one year.
 I wanted to track the prices of Stanley Cups on Amazon.
 Using Python, I built a price scraper for Stanley Cups.
 I utilized the BeautifulSoup library and created a function to automate this process.